 ATM fees are among several kinds of bank fees that can eat into your account balance over time if you don’t look out for them.

-While the total cost of making an ATM withdrawal has dropped slightly from previous years, the fees can still add up.
+The total cost of making an ATM withdrawal has increased from previous years, and the fees can really add up.
 They’re avoidable — or at least reducible — though, if you take some simple measures.

 Ways to avoid ATM fees